ART 116 - Asian Art History - Molly Moody

 |Course:||Asian Art History|

 Welcome to ART 116, a survey art history course in which we will learn about Asian art and material culture.
-My name is Molly Moody, your instructor for ART 116.
 I look forward to working with each student during the upcoming semester!
-Please note that this course is conducted in an asynchronous manner and is 100% online, with no scheduled meetings.
-If you have any questions regarding the nature of the course, be sure to send an email.
+If you have any questions about the course, be sure to send an email.

 The course material encompasses the discovery of many artistic and cultural movements that pertain to the geographic areas of India, China, Japan, Korea, and Southeast Asia.
 ART 116 is an introduction to various artworks, historical time periods, and visual arts terminology.
 This course will also provide you with the skills to analyze and interpret works of art.